zgid123/react-native-expo-monorepo-boilerplate/README.md

     - utils: contains all utilities for all mono projects
   - @react-native: all packages for React Native
     - i18n: init i18n for React Native
-    - paper: design system using react-native-paper
+    - ui-kit: custom design system
     - utils: contains all utils for React Native (react-query, react-hook-form and zustand)
 - workspaces
   - major-app: major mobile app